I’m not a cake baker.

 This cake was another one that even my cake-hating husband enjoyed a lot.
 He’s always been a Butter Pecan fan, so I had a feeling he’d go for this.
 (The other cake that he enjoys is this Peanut Butter & Banana Pound Cake with Nutella Glaze.)

 Looking for more butter pecan recipes?
-How about these decadent Butter Pecan Squares (bonus: the recipe comes with my engagement story which is fitting since we just celebrated anniversary #12!) or this Butter Pecan French Toast with Bacon Sprinkles?
+How about these decadent Butter Pecan Squares (bonus: the recipe comes with my engagement story which is fitting since we just celebrated anniversary #12!)!

 Butter Pecan Cake with Caramel Frosting